Speedbird InnArgyll Road, Dyce, Aberdeen 3.0 out of 5.0

 Located in the heart of Aberdeen, this eco-friendly hotel is within a 5-minute walk of Bon-Accord Centre and Aberdeen Art Gallery.
 Academy and Marischal Museum ...

 The Hilton very comfortable, the bedrooms are large enough to work from without feeling cooped up.
 The staffed soon become familiar names to exchange pleasantries as you pass.
 The restaurant has a well structured menu with local produce, the service attentive but unobtrusive.
 It is conveiently located ...

 Skene House HotelSuites - Whitehall2 Whitehall Place, Aberdeen 4.0 out of 5.0

-Located in Central Aberdeen, this aparthotel is within a 15-minute walk of His Majesty's Theatre, Academy, and Aberdeen Music Hall.
-Aberdeen Art Gallery and ...
+Located in the heart of Aberdeen, this aparthotel is within a 15-minute walk of His Majesty's Theatre, Academy, and Aberdeen Music Hall.
+Aberdeen Art Gallery ...

 Skene House HotelSuites-Rosemount96 Rosemount Viaduct, Aberdeen 4.0 out of 5.0